wesleywerner/code-name-silver-steel/README.md

 ## Website

-* Build a z8 file into the Materials directory
-* Build a blorb package (this includes the z8 from above as a download link in the website)
 * checkout gh-pages
 * cp -r "Code Name Silver Steel.materials/Release/*" .
 * git add . && git commit -m "Build"